-As mentioned in the Q1 2024 Outlook, the Company has been working on aluminum remelting furnace solutions using plasma, for use by secondary aluminum producers or any manufacturer of aluminum components that uses recycled or scrap aluminum.
+The Company has been working on aluminum remelting furnace solutions using plasma for use by secondary aluminum producers or any manufacturer of aluminum components that uses recycled or scrap aluminum.
 With gas-fired furnaces responsible for much of the scope 1 emissions of secondary aluminum production, aluminum companies have been searching for solutions that can help in the decarbonization efforts of aluminum remelting and cast houses.

-The Company has two concepts: the retro-fitting of plasma torches in existing remelting and cast house furnaces that currently use other forms of heating, such as natural gas; and the manufacturing and sale of a PyroGenesis produced furnace based off the Company's existing Drosrite metal recovery furnace design, which has been in use commercially for several years.
+The Company has two potential solutions: the retro-fitting of plasma torches in existing remelting and cast house furnaces that currently use other forms of heating, such as natural gas; and the manufacturing and sale of a PyroGenesis produced furnace based off the Company's existing Drosrite metal recovery furnace design, which has been in use commercially for several years.

-Also as mentioned in previous Outlooks, the Company has been working with different companies over the past few years towards these goals.
+As mentioned in previous Outlooks, the Company has been working with different companies over the past few years towards these goals.
 During Q2 2024, the Company announced a signed letter of intent with global aluminum product manufacturer Constellium for large-scale plasma remelting furnaces, and a contract with a global mining supply company, with the agreement related to the client's intention to examine the use of plasma in decarbonizing its cast houses.
 Discussions remain underway with other clients for similar contracts.